studyathome-internationally/rehabilitationstechnik/docs/en/chapter8.md

 ## Mental Disability

-- Intellectual disability: Intellectual disabilities are characterized by significant limitations in both intellectual functioning and in adaptive behaviour, which covers many everyday social and practical skills.
+- Intellectual disability: Intellectual disabilities are characterized by significant limitations in both intellectual functioning and in adaptive behavior, which covers many everyday social and practical skills.
   These disabilities originate before the age of 18. [@american-association-on-intellectual-and-development-disabilities:2013]
   Impairments to the brain (body function) result in activity limitations and participation restrictions.
-  Brain impairments associated with intellectual disability result in limitation in intellectual function. [@wehmeyer:2010]
+  Brain impairments associated with intellectual disability result in limitations in intellectual function. [@wehmeyer:2010]
 - Mental illness
 - Development disability

-In the following, Trisomy 21/Down Syndrome will be explained in more detail, as this is a common cause for intellectual disabilities.
+In the following, Trisomy 21/Down Syndrome will be explained in more detail, as this is a common cause of intellectual disabilities.

 ### Trisomy 21 – “Down Syndrome”